aliraeini/porescale/README.md

 To **clone all modules at once**, which can be time-consuming to compile, run:

-`git clone --recurse-submodules git@github.com:aliraeini/porescale.git`

-You need to [set up a ssh key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) and add it to your Github account for the command above to work.
-Otherwise, if you do not want to push your changes back to Github, run:

 `git clone --recurse-submodules https://github.com:aliraeini/porescale.git`

 ----------------------------------------------------------------

 To pick only the submodules you need, first **clone this repository:**

-`git clone git@github.com:aliraeini/porescale.git`

-or

 `git clone https://github.com/aliraeini/porescale.git`